brodsa/re-vis-port/README.md

 <br>

 - **Data Structure**
-    - The app data are in form of structured data, i.e. table with columns and rows.
+    - The app data is structured data, i.e., a table with columns and rows.
-    - The data are stored in Google Sheet.
+    - The data is stored in Google Sheet.

 <br>

 - **Code Structure**
-    - Python code is structured into modules, which are organized in revisport package.
+    - Python code is structured into modules, which are organised in the revisport package.
     - Following modules were created:
-        - `colors.py` - Contains constants of ANSI color definitions.
+        - `colours.py` - Contains constants for ANSI colour definitions.
         - `contact.py` - Contains functions and a class definition related to the CONTACT submenu.
         - `favourites.py`- Contains functions related to FAVOURITES submenu.
         - `helpers.py` - Contains supportive functions.
-        - `home.py` - Contains functions related to HOME menu.
+        - `home.py` - Contains functions related to the HOME menu.
-        - `quit.py` - Contains functions related to QUIT submenu.
+        - `quit.py` - Contains functions related to the QUIT submenu.
-        - `reporting.py` - Contains functions and a class definition related to REPORTING submenu.
+        - `reporting.py` - Contains functions and a class definition related to the REPORTING submenu.

-### Colors
+### Colours
-Colored text using ANSI code was considered to make the command line application more user-friendly.
-In total, five colors were selected.
-Each color was used only for one purpose, see Table below.
+Coloured text using ANSI code was considered to make the command-line application more user-friendly.
+In total, five colours were selected.
+Each colour was used only for one purpose; see the table below.

 | Color  | ANSI Code | Purpose                                         | Examples                                |
 |--------|-----------|-------------------------------------------------|-----------------------------------------|